dodsonphillip62/notes/README.md

 # 2024-02-16
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and avoid multi-tasking, which can lead to mistakes and decreased productivity.
 By following these tips, you will be able to better manage your workload and achieve your programming goals.

+# 2024-02-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In software development, this translates to aiming for clear, concise code that's easy to read, understand, and maintain.
+It’s about choosing the right algorithms, designing modular systems, avoiding unnecessary complexity, and constantly refactoring to improve clarity.
+Always remember that code is read far more often than it's written, hence strive to make it as simple and intuitive as possible."

+Also relevant, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
+This reminds us not to optimize before necessary, as it can lead to increased complexity and harder-to-maintain code.
+Instead, focus on writing clean, correct code first, and optimize only when there's a proven need for it.